-The main objective of these integrated browsers is to make you able to open webpages or load images and videos.
+The main objective of these integrated browsers is to make you able to open web pages or load images and videos.
 And it does quite well in that.
-But in no way, they are near Chrome, Mozilla or other standalone browsers, especially from the privacy side.
+But in no way, are they near Chrome, Mozilla, or other standalone browsers, especially from the privacy side.
 This includes Private browsing, Incognito Browsing, and other related secure browsing experience.
 Therefore it is advised to disable these In-App browsers in various apps.
 In this guide, we will have a look at the steps to do so in social media apps Facebook and Twitter.
 Also, have a look at the steps to remove 3rd-party apps from your FB account.

 - Head over to the Settings and Privacy tab.

 - Next, tap on Accessibility, display and language.

 - Finally, tap the toggle next to the Use in-app browser option to disable the in-app browser in Twitter.

 From now on whenever you click on any external link, it won’t open in Twitter’s in-app browser.
 Rather you’ll have the option of choosing the desired Android browser.
 If you haven’t enabled 2-factor authentication for your Twitter account, it’s time to set that up now.

 Let’s now have a look at the steps to disable the in-app browser in the Facebook app as well.

 - Open the Facebook app on your Android device.